ssc-spc-ccoe-cei/aws-guardrails-cac-solution/README.md

     - `RolePrefix` needs to match the value configured in config.yaml
     - `EvidenceBucketName` needs to match the value configured in config.yaml
     - `organizationalUnits` need to match what is deployed in the environment and must include any nested OU's
-- After inserting the customizations-config, running the LZA pipeline will result in roles being created in any account they do not exist in, ioncluding new accounts
+- After inserting the customizations-config, running the LZA pipeline will result in roles being created in any account they do not exist in, including new accounts
-- Templates deployed through customizations-config are deployed as cloudformation stacks and not stacksets, allowing for the creation of priveledged roles.
+- Templates deployed through customizations-config are deployed as cloudformation stacks and not stacksets, allowing for the creation of privileged roles.

-### Pre-Requitites
+### Pre-Requisites

 - Enable StackSets trusted access (Visit the Cloudformation/Stacksets console).
 - Organizations must be enabled and LZA deployed.